khoai23/UML_test_downloader/README.md

 A little program to make installing sir [atacms's UML mod](http://forum.worldoftanks.eu/index.php?/topic/457839-11000universal-model-loader-uml-change-only-the-appearance-of-your-own-tank/) a bit simpler.
 To compile your own version, run this from the base directory:

 ```
-# you need git-lfs if you have LFS files in the directory
 # install needed packages (tkinter might need additional apt-get or smth)
 pip install -r requirements.txt
 # generating catalog file